obejjada/sky_take_home_test/README.md

 All libraries used are standard python libaries therefore no install of extra dependancies is neccessary

 ## How to run script
-1. Clone the sky_take_home_test github repository
+1. Clone the take_home_test github repository
-1. Open the terminal and change directory to sky_take_home_test\source
+1. Open the terminal and change directory to take_home_test\source
 1. Enter the following command "python main.py" to the terminal
 1. Enter the URL of the CSV file you want evaluating in the terminal
 1. Enter a folder path you want the .txt to be stored to the terminal